MicroByre/public-assessments/uiux/README.md

  * We use UIkit (see https://getuikit.com) as an HTML widget library for building user interface components
  * All our backend services are build with Python and typically Flask - which includes the "backend for the frontend".

+## What you need to do

+Imagine you are tasked with build a user interface to data for experiments run in our lab.
+Your users don't know exactly what they want but the system produces data.
+This data has been codified into a simple service.

+Your task is present concept to the users.
+While in the end you'll need to present a complete solution, the task here is to simply give them a flavor for what the design might look like and build a little prototype that shows some of the data.

+You must:

+1. Review the data and design a simple wireframe for navigating the data.
+2. Implement a very small portion of that wireframe in your favorite UI technology.
+3. Document what you have done for us to review in the `docs` folder.

+For item (1), this should be a short document with simple line diagrams for the wireframe.
+It doesn't have to be polished but should contain enough of a description to understand what the full user interface might look like.
+If you want to embelish the user interface with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
+We simple want data visualization & navigation.

+Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.

+For the implementation, we obviously have a preference for React and that would be the simplest way to proceed.
+If you want to use something else, that is just fine.
+All we want to see is that you can hook up your front end to the backend with some aspect of your design.

+Also, the user interface doesn't have to be very pretty.
+That said, you can get a long way for free with toolkits like UIkit (see https://getuikit.com).
+Just don't spend too much time on making it look good.

+Keep things brief.
+We want to see a how you approach the problem and how you communicate.
+This is less about technical execution as in a real world situation you would have a lot more time to do so.

 ## Overview of the data

 For this assessment, we'll focus on a vastly simplified data model for incubation